Support

 An LSF shell script for Fluent is written in a similar fashion to one for other Ansys software.
 CMC’s Cluster settings restrict all users to a maximum of 32 processors (cores).

-Any line starting with # can be read by LSF but not by Ansys.
+In an LSF shell script, any line starting with a single # can be read by LSF but not by Ansys.
 Any line starting with ## is read as a comment by both LSF and Ansys programs.

 ## — Name of the job —